 A normal purchase can be converted into an advanced purchase, but the conversion cannot be reversed.
 It is also permitted to create a new advanced purchase.

 This article assumes that the reader is familiar with the standard DEAR Inventory purchase process.
-Please see Processing a Purchase for more information.
+See Processing a Purchase for more information.

-Advanced Purchases can be either be created new, or converted from an existing purchase.
-The customer details, and purchase order are all set up and filled in in the same way as for the basic purchase process, however the stock receipt, invoice and credit note functions are now displayed in a sidebar on the right.
+Advanced Purchases can be either be created anew or converted from an existing purchase.
+The supplier details and purchase order lines are displayed and filled in in the same way as for the standard purchase process, however the stock receipt, invoice and credit note functions are now displayed in a sidebar on the right.

-Transactions, History, Attachments and Manual Journals can be viewed and edited in the same way as in the basic purchase process, but are also now located in the sidebar on the right.
+Transactions, History, Attachments and Manual Journals can be viewed and edited in the same way as in the standard purchase process, but are also now located in the sidebar on the right.

 Create a new Advanced Purchase

 To create a new advanced purchase, navigate to Purchase -> New -> Advanced Purchase.

 You may not realise a purchase order is to be made in multiple deliveries or with multiple invoices until after the purchase order has been authorised.
 In this case, you can easily convert a simple purchase order to an advanced purchase order.